-(in millions)

-Aircraft and facility financing renegotiations and rejections (1) (2) \$ 53
+Aircraft and facility financing renegotiations and rejections (1) (2) \$ 111

-Professional fees 22
+Professional fees 23

-Total reorganization items, net \$ 75
+Total reorganization items, net \$ 134

 - (1) The Debtors record an estimated claim associated with the rejection of an executory contract or unexpired lease when it files a motion with the Bankruptcy Court to reject such contract or lease and believes that it is probable the motion will be approved and there is sufficient information to estimate the claim.
-The Debtors record an estimated claim associated with the renegotiation of an executory contract or unexpired lease when the renegotiated terms of such contract or lease are not opposed or are otherwise approved by the Bankruptcy Court and there is sufficient information to estimate the claim. - (2) Estimated allowed claims from rejecting airport facility leases and filing motions to modify the leases and revise the economic terms of the financing of certain aircraft.
-The rejections of the leases of such airport facilities and the modification of leases and financing relating to such aircraft have been approved by the Bankruptcy Court.
+The Debtors record an estimated claim associated with the renegotiation of an executory contract or unexpired lease when the renegotiated terms of such contract or lease are not opposed or are otherwise approved by the Bankruptcy Court and there is sufficient information to estimate the claim. - (2) Estimated allowed claims from (i) filing motions to modify the leases and revise the economic terms of the financing of certain aircraft and (ii) rejecting facility agreements supporting special facility revenue bonds at Luis Muñoz Marín International Airport in San Juan, Puerto Rico.
+The modification of leases and financing relating to such aircraft has been approved by the Bankruptcy Court.
 See above, "Special Protection Applicable to Leases and Secured Financing of Aircraft and Aircraft Equipment," for further information.

-Claims related to reorganization items are reflected in liabilities subject to compromise on the Condensed Consolidated Balance Sheet as of April 30, 2012.
+Claims related to reorganization items are reflected in liabilities subject to compromise on the Condensed Consolidated Balance Sheet as of May 31, 2012.